NGC 3949

-NGC 3949 is an unbarred spiral galaxy in the constellation Ursa Major.
-It is believed to be approximately 50 million light-years away from the Earth.
+NGC 3949 is an unbarred spiral galaxy in the constellation Ursa Major, approximately 50 million light-years away from the Earth.
+It was discovered by German-British astronomer William Herschel on 5 February 1788.

 NGC 3949 is a member of the M109 Group, a group of galaxies located in the constellation Ursa Major that may contain over 50 galaxies.
 The brightest galaxy in the group is the spiral galaxy M109.

-The type II supernova SN 2000db is the only supernova that has been observed within NGC 3949.
+One supernova has been observed in NGC 3949: SN 2000db (type II, mag.
+14.3) was discovered by Masakatsu Aoki on 6 August 2000.